-With recent growth in industrial activities and demand for huge massive production of goods and products, the contamination have become a major research field for environment engineers.
 It is well recognized that with recent development in industrial activities, contaminants are become one of the major problems especially in developed countries as well as third world countries.
-Therefore, the removal of contaminants is one of the most important problems for health and medical science and health fields as well as engineering fields.
+Therefore, the removal of contaminants is one of the most important problems for health and medical science as well as engineering.

 It is well recognized that the Cobalt is among the prominent contaminants in aqueous solutions.
 This hazardous metal can result in a high risk contamination and causes illness.
-It should be mentioned that the Cobalt metal also appears in wastewaters of a lot of manufacture and it can produce variety of undesirable effects like nausea, vomiting, asthma, damage to heart, causing heart failure, damage to thyroid and liver on human beings[1-2].
+It should be mentioned that the Cobalt metal also appears in wastewaters of a lot of manufacture and it can produce variety of undesirable effects like nausea, vomiting, asthma, damage to heart, causing heart failure, damage to thyroid and liver on human beings[1-3].

 For removal of this contaminant from water many methods are used in this way.
-Some nanoparticles such as ZnO can be used for contaminant degradation [3-5].
-Among these methods the important are membrane filteration, liquid extraction, reverse osmosis, electrochemical operation, flotation, electrodialysis and adsorption [6-12].
+Some nanoparticles such as ZnO can be used for contaminant degradation [4-6].
+Among these methods the important are membrane filteration, liquid extraction, reverse osmosis, electrochemical operation, flotation, electrodialysis and adsorption [7-13].
 Adsorption is a very useful technique in the removal of organic and inorganic contaminants from waters.

 Activated carbon is one of the most widely used adsorbents for the adsorption of contaminants.
 It exists mainly in powder, granular or cloth (fiber) forms.
-Recently, activated carbon cloth (ACC) has received considerable attention as a potential adsorbent material for wastewater treatment etc. applications.
+Recently, activated carbon cloth (ACC) has received considerable attention as a potential adsorbent materials for wastewater treatment applications.